unicode-org/icu/docs/processes/release/tasks/publish/index.md

 Github's UI.
 It is preferred to use the command line since it makes the work easier and less error prone.

-> :point_right: **Note**: The release tag name convention changed with ICU 78.
-Prior, the convention was like `release-63-rc` or `release-63-1`.
-Afterwards, the convention is like `release-63.1rc` or `release-63.1`.

-> :point_right: **Note**: The "latest" tag is no longer updated.
-It was agreed by the ICU-TC to be deleted around the 64.2 time-frame, as it doesn't work well with with Git.
-(You need to force-push the new tag, and if somebody has already cloned the repository, they might have something different for the "latest" tag).
-A possible future alternative might be a sym-link folder, or HTTP redirect that points to the latest release.

-> :point_right: **Note**: We no longer need to add the note about Git LFS files, as GitHub now includes them in the auto-generated .zip downloads.

 ##### Command Line Tagging & Release Creation

 Run the following command at the command line, adjusting the values for